cofyc/dnscrypt-wrapper/README.md

 Third, generate pre-signed certificate (use pre-generated key pairs):

     # stored in dnscrypt.cert in current directory
-    $ /dnscrypt-wrapper --crypt-secretkey-file misc/crypt_secret.key --crypt-publickey-file=misc/crypt_public.key --provider-publickey-file=misc/public.key --provider-secretkey-file=misc/secret.key --gen-cert-file
+    $ ./dnscrypt-wrapper --crypt-secretkey-file misc/crypt_secret.key --crypt-publickey-file=misc/crypt_public.key --provider-publickey-file=misc/public.key --provider-secretkey-file=misc/secret.key --gen-cert-file

 Run the program with pre-signed certificate:

     $ ./dnscrypt-wrapper  -r 8.8.8.8:53 -a 0.0.0.0:54  --crypt-secretkey-file=misc/crypt_secret.key --crypt-publickey-file=misc/crypt_public.key --provider-cert-file=misc/dnscrypt.cert --provider-name=2.dnscrypt-cert.yechengfu.com -VV

+If you can store genearted pre-signed certificate (binary string) in TXT record for your provider name, for example: 2.dnscrypt-cert.yourdomain.com.
+Then you can omit `--provider-cert-file` and `--provider-name` options.
+Name server will serve this binary certificate data for you.

+P.S.
+We still provide `--provider-cert-file` option, because it's not convenient to store such long binary data in many dns manager (e.g. linode.com).
+But it's easy to configure it in your own dns servers (such as tinydns, etc). `--gen-cert-file` will generate example record in stdout.

 Run dnscrypt-proxy to test againt it:

     # --provider-key is public key fingerprint in first step.
     $ ./dnscrypt-proxy -a 127.0.0.1:55 --provider-name=2.dnscrypt-cert.yechengfu.com -r 127.0.0.1:54 --provider-key=4298:5F65:C295:DFAE:2BFB:20AD:5C47:F565:78EB:2404:EF83:198C:85DB:68F1:3E33:E952
     $ dig -p 55 google.com @127.0.0.1

-Optional, you can store genearted pre-signed certificate (binary string) in TXT record for your provider name, for example: 2.dnscrypt-cert.yourdomain.com.
-Then you can omit `--provider-cert-file` and `--provider-name` options.

 Optional, add "-d/--daemonize" flag to run as daemon.